build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

       key.grantReadOnPublicKey;
 ```

-We also need to be able to access our instance via 2 ports: 22 and 80.
-SSH uses port 22, and we will serve the web app via port 80 (http).
-To allow access, we need to set up firewall rules to allow traffic to these 2 ports by creating a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).
+We also need to be able to access our instance via two ports: 22 and 80.
+SSH uses port 22, and we will serve the web app through port 80 (http).
+To allow traffic to these ports, we need to set up firewall rules by creating a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).
 Note that SSH access from all IP addresses is acceptable for a short time in a test environment, but not recommended for production environments.
 We will also create an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) for the EC2 instance to allow it to call other AWS services, and attach a pre-built policy to read configurations out of AWS Secrets Manager (where the SSH public key will be stored):

 ```typescript
       // Security group for the EC2 instance